Emulate a Bluetooth keyboard with the Raspberry Pi

 Disabling the default Bluetooth plug-ins

-By now, we’ve installed the Linux Bluetooth stack, BlueZ.
-By default, it comes with a bunch of services enabled that we don’t need and it will make debugging much more difficult if the need arises.
+As we’ve progressed, we’ve successfully installed the Linux Bluetooth stack, BlueZ.
+Initially, it comes with a vast array of services enabled, which we don’t require and could further complicate debugging if issues arise.

 #DisablePlugins = network,input